 If you've a consumer or business issue that you've been unable to resolve with informal discussions or negotiation, the next step is usually civil legal action.

-As the Claimant in a claim it will cost you time and money to issue court proceedings and there are three 'tracks' which a claim can be allocated to depending on the complexity and value of the matter.
+As the Claimant in a claim it will cost you time and money to issue court proceedings and there are four 'tracks' which a claim can be allocated to depending on the complexity and value of the matter.

 The majority of disputes and subsequent claims fall into the Small Claims Track which is designed for use without the need of a solicitor.
-However, in reality, the process can be complex with various procedures, dates and correspondence all to be complied with.
+However, in reality the process can be complex with various procedures, dates and correspondence all to be complied with.
 But before starting down the path of issuing a claim, you need to have an understanding of how much it may cost to take someone to the small claims court.
 Small Claims Court Fees.

 Being the Claimant, you will need to the pay fees to the County Court to start and run the claim.
 These Court Fees are payable at two key stages of the claim and are required in advance, so ensure you have these available prior to starting your claim.